Dmtlhrx/landfiprodV3/README.md

 A comprehensive land tokenization platform built on Hedera Hashgraph for the African market.

+### Quick Start for Judges

+**Important**: The live demo backend is hosted on Render's free tier and may enter sleep mode after inactivity.
+If you encounter connection issues on first access, please wait 2 minutes for the server to wake up and retry.

 ### Testing Instructions
 To quickly test this project: